Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Transmission fluid is responsible for keeping a vehicle’s transmission (automatic or manual) lubricated.
 Not only that, but it also ensures that the car’s transmission is kept cool throughout its use.

 If your vehicle is stalling when in drive or reverse, it could be because of one of the two things.
-Either your vehicle is running low on transmission fluid (due to leakages) or bad transmission fluid.
+Either your vehicle is running low on transmission fluid (due to leaks) or you could possibly have bad transmission fluid.

 Signs to look for

-There are certain signs to help determine if something is wrong with your transmission fluids, and they are:
+There are certain signs to help determine if something is wrong with your transmission fluid, and they are:

 First, warm up your vehicle’s engine and keep your car idling on a flat surface.

-Remove the dipstick, wipe it down clean with a cloth, and slowly put the dipstick back inside.
-Once inside, take it out and examine the dipstick.
-The dipstick will tell you two things:
+Remove the dipstick, wipe it down with a clean cloth, and slowly re-insert the dipstick.
+Once inside, take it out again and examine the dipstick, which will tell you two things:

 The level can be measured against the markings on the dipstick, and you can determine if the fluid is bad from its color.
-Healthy fluid is pinkish-red in color, while brownish-red should ring alarms that the fluid needs replacing.
+Healthy fluid is pinkish-red in color, while brownish-red or darker should start ringing alarm bells that the fluid needs replacing or there is a more serious issue.

 How to fix